mgb111/quickscanar-v3/GOOGLE_OAUTH_SETUP.md

 If you're still experiencing localhost redirects after implementing all the fixes above, the issue is likely in your **Supabase project configuration**.

+### **Current Status Update:**

+✅ **PKCE Error Fixed**: The "invalid request: both auth code and code verifier should be non-empty" error has been resolved by removing custom query parameters that were interfering with Supabase's PKCE flow.

+🔍 **Redirect Issue Status**: We need to verify if the localhost redirect issue is also resolved.
+The PKCE error suggests the OAuth flow is working, but we need to confirm the redirect destination.

 ### **Root Cause: Supabase Project Site URL**

-Your Supabase project has a hardcoded site URL that's overriding all OAuth redirects.
+Your Supabase project likely has a hardcoded site URL that's overriding all OAuth redirects.

 ### **How to Fix:**